assiist-team/voice-dictation/docs/API.md

 - `startCapture` throws `AudioCaptureError.permissionDenied` when microphone permission is not granted.
 - The SDK captures 16-bit PCM and attempts to convert inputs to the requested `sampleRate` and channel count.
-- Chunking uses device-monotonic timestamps and sequence IDs; `chunkDurationMs` defines the target chunk size.
-- `startStream` opens a WebSocket (or gRPC when implemented); audio chunks are base64-encoded in messages with accompanying `ChunkMetadata`.
-- Raw audio is persisted locally by default so recordings can be reprocessed.
+ - The SDK captures 16-bit PCM and will convert inputs to the configured `sampleRate`/channels where possible.
+ - Native Speech (V1): `onPartialTranscript` and `onFinalTranscript` provide incremental and final results via Apple's `SFSpeechRecognizer`.
+No external server required.
+ - BYO Streaming (V2): frames are emitted at `frameDurationMs` cadence (20–60 ms) as binary WebSocket frames; frames are grouped into 0.5–1.0 s segments for ACK/resume bookkeeping.
+JSON control messages may be used for session metadata; avoid base64-in-JSON for audio payloads (it adds ~33% overhead).
+ - Raw audio persistence is opt‑in via `persistRawAudio` (default false).
+When enabled, audio is stored in app Application Support with file protection and excluded from backups.
  - `exportRecording(.wav, destination:)` will write a valid WAV file with a standard header. `m4a` support may be unavailable on early versions and can return `AudioCaptureError.exportFailed`.

 ## Error handling